aarongilmore/outline-studio/_notes/2019-06-11-hello-world.md

 excerpt_separator: "<!--more-->"
 ---

 I was in high school in the tenth grade!
 One of my friends was thinking about applying to art and design school, and had a student prospective book featuring all the classes and majors.
-Test.

 <!--more-->